Tomb of Marquis Yi of Zeng: Musical instruments

 The most famous discovery at the tomb is the large set of 64 bianzhong bells, mounted on an elaborate framework, which required a cast of five members to be played, and were struck with wooden mallets to produce music.
-The bells are two-toned, producing two distinct tones when struck at the center or the side; this property is enabled because the bells have an almond-shaped cross-section.
+The bells are two-toned, producing two distinct tones when struck at the center or the side.
+This property is due to the bells' almond-shaped cross-section.
 The bells cover a range of five octaves.
 The collection also contains a non-matching bell, a memorial to Marquis Yi from King Hui of Chu, recording King Hui's rushed trip from the west to create the bell and attend the Marquis's funeral during the 56th year of King Hui's reign; the inscription on the bell dates the event to 433 BC.
 The bells were inscribed with music notations that detailed the relationship among the pitch standards of Zeng, Chu and Zhou.

 Other musical instruments in the ensemble include stone chimes.
 Various string instruments were also discovered in the tombs, including se, qin and zhu.
 The tomb also contained pan flutes (paixiao), flutes and special sheng, each made from a one-piece body through a time-consuming procedure; a gourd would be placed inside a mold that held the desired shape of the instrument.
 Once the gourd matured, it would take the shape of the mold that conformed to the desired musical properties of the instrument.